 If the refund arrives as a check:

 - Write "VOID" in the endorsement section on its back.
+(Learn more about how to void a check.)

 - Send the check to the appropriate IRS office ASAP.
 (Erroneous refunds can accrue interest.)
 That location is based on the city written on the bottom of the check.
 You can find the full mailing addresses on the IRS website.